Len Wein: DC and Marvel Comics

 Wein co-created the Human Target with artist Carmine Infantino and wrote the character's appearances as a backup feature in Action Comics, Detective Comics, and The Brave and the Bold.
 The character was adapted into a short-lived ABC television series starring Rick Springfield which debuted in July 1992, and was briefly revived in 2010 for a two-season series on Fox that starred Mark Valley, Chi McBride, and Jackie Earle Haley.

 He briefly wrote the "Batman" feature in Detective Comics and produced a storyline with artist Jim Aparo and in which Batman was framed for the murder of Talia al Ghul and battled Sterling Silversmith for the first time.

 In the early 1970s, Wein began writing regularly for Marvel Comics.
 He succeeded Roy Thomas as editor-in-chief of the color-comics line in 1974, staying a little over a year before handing the reins to Wolfman.
 Remaining at Marvel as a writer, Wein had lengthy runs on Marvel Team-Up, The Amazing Spider-Man, The Incredible Hulk, Thor, and Fantastic Four, as well as shorter runs on such titles as The Defenders and "Brother Voodoo".
-Wein co-created Wolverine with Roy Thomas, and artist John Romita Sr. during his run on The Incredible Hulk.
+Wein co-created Wolverine with artist John Romita Sr. during his run on The Incredible Hulk.
 Wein's story "Between Hammer and Anvil" from The Incredible Hulk vol. 2, #182 (Dec.
 1974) was later cited in Tony Isabella's book 1,000 Comics You Must Read.

 In 1975, he and artist Dave Cockrum revived the Stan Lee / Jack Kirby mutant-superhero team the X-Men after a half-decade's hiatus, reformatting the membership in Giant-Size X-Men #1 (May 1975).
 Among the characters the duo created for the series were Nightcrawler, Storm, Colossus, and Thunderbird.
 Wein plotted the early "new X-Men" stories with artist Cockrum.
 These issues were then scripted as Uncanny X-Men #94-95 by Chris Claremont, who subsequently developed the title into one of Marvel's leading franchises.
 In 2009, Claremont said, "The history of modern comics would be incredibly different if you took [Wein's] contributions out of the mix.
 The fact he doesn't get credit for it half the time is disgraceful.
 We owe a lot of what we are – certainly on the X-Men – to Len and to Dave [Cockrum]".